How to spend a day in Genoa

 A journey through Genoa’s most elegant street, steeped in history and cultural significance.

-Via Garibaldi is an elegant cobbled street in Genoa’s historic center, a stone’s throw from the famous alleys and not far from Via Balbi.
-It is home to the city’s Town Hall, several museums, clubs, and historic stores, all of which are housed in ancient noble palaces that are part of the
+Via Garibaldi is not just a street, it’s a vibrant hub of culture and history in Genoa’s historic center.
+Just a stone’s throw from the famous alleys and not far from Via Balbi, it is home to the city’s Town Hall, several museums, clubs, and historic stores, all housed in ancient noble palaces.
+The various attractions on Via Garibaldi promise an exciting and enriching experience for all visitors.

 -Basilica SS Annunziata del Vastat